 Comprehensive training in the art/science of yoga

 Yoga history & philosophy

 Business and yoga

 The next training: October 2019 – April, 2020 on selected weekend afternoons, 5 hours each day.
 Generally two weekends per month.
 Class size is limited, allowing each individual to get the attention they need.
 Fees: 3450.
-There is a $200 savings with early registration before June 22, 2019.
+There is a $200 savings with early registration on or before June 22, 2019.
 This involves filling out the application, and making a non-refundable deposit of $250.

 “Walking into Yoga Teacher Training at Movement Arts was, for me, a leap of faith.
 I wasn’t sure what I would find there.
 I didn’t know if I was ready, if I was “good enough,” if I would fit in.
 What I found was a group of yogis of all ages, from all walks of life, in varying stages of our life journeys – in short, what I found was a community.
 During our time together, that community grew to feel more like a family.
 We learned about our physical anatomy, how to find proper alignment in our yoga asanas, and how to safely teach others what we learned.
 And perhaps more profoundly, under Kara’s amazing guidance, we studied the ancient texts and delved into heartfelt discussions through which we gained insight not only into yoga history and tradition, but also into ourselves and into each other.
 It was an education, a journey, and a transformation.
 I am a Yoga Teacher.”
 Melissa Dale